lawrence-matsuoka/barbell-calculator/README.md

 Weights being lifted
 Relationships
 Exercise correlation (if the weights are close enough then can both be lifting from the floor or rack)

+Should I use C or Python or Julia for the calculation?

+I am thinking most likely Python for ease of use and the using with SQL.